hackur/gemma3/README.md

 ### Using Local GGUF Models

-To use a local GGUF model:
+To use a local GGUF model (like those from Unsloth):

 ```bash
 # Run with a local GGUF model